-- a) Students must review the field placement notebooks located in Biltmore Park 2TS prior to meeting with their advisors. - b) Students must make an appointment with their advisors to review progress in the program, review their résumés, and discuss possible options for field placement.
-Students must complete and have the advisor sign their field placement application. - c) Students then submit their completed/signed enrollment form to the appropriate Field Placement Coordinator (Dr. Dameron, school; Dr. Likis-Werle, clinical mental health).
-Incomplete applications will be returned. - d) If students know of possible new sites, students are to contact the appropriate Field Placement Coordinator (Dr. Dameron for school; Dr. Likis-Werle for clinical mental health) who will determine if sites comply with accreditation standards for field placement.
+- a) Students must review the field placement notebooks located in Biltmore Park 2TS prior to meeting with their advisors. - b) Students must make an appointment with their advisors to review progress in the program, review their résumés, and discuss possible options for field placement. - c) Students must complete and have their advisor and appropriate field placement coordinator sign their application via Tevera.
+Coordinators: Dr. Roberts for school counseling; Dr. Likis-Werle for clinical mental health counseling).
+Incomplete applications will not be reviewed. - d) If students know of possible new sites, students are to contact the appropriate Field Placement Coordinator (Dr. Roberts for school counseling; Dr. Likis-Werle for clinical mental health counseling) who will determine if sites comply with accreditation standards for field placement.